 If you were injured when another driver ran a stop sign and caused a car accident, the experienced Chicago stop sign accident attorneys at Abels & Annes can help.
 Contact us today online or by calling (312) 924-7575

 Quite simply, impatience or inattention are the two most common reasons drivers ignore stop signs while driving.
 Waiting just a few seconds longer to get a better look at oncoming traffic is often all it would take to prevent a serious car accident and injuries.

 Of these stop sign runners, a substantial amount of them admit to being distracted when the collision occurred.
 One of the biggest distractions reported to affect stop sign related collisions is using a cellphone while driving.

 The Insurance Institute for Highway Safety (IIHS) reported that two separate studies have linked talking on a cellphone to a 4 times increase in the likelihood of a crash resulting in injury.
-In an era of Facebook, Instagram, and Snapchat, younger drivers are more likely than older drivers to use there phones while driving; phones have become nearly integrated with the brains of those who grew up in the modern era, so it is no surprise that they would be used while driving.
+In an era of Facebook, Instagram, and Snapchat, younger drivers are more likely than older drivers to use their phones while driving; phones have become nearly integrated with the brains of those who grew up in the modern era, so it is no surprise that they would be used while driving.

 Did you really stop?
 The “California Roll” or “Slow & Go”